 In the instance of repatriating funds it is highly unlikely that any currency company that is not based in South Africa will be able to assist you.

 All of our transactions are processed through local banks, that are approved authorised dealers by the South African Reserve Bank.
-In addition we are an FSB (Financial Services Board) registered company holding all appropriate licences.
+In addition we are an FSCA (Financial Sector Conduct Authority) registered company holding all appropriate licences.
 Our money transfers, in and out of South Africa, are done in strict accordance with money laundering regulations and exchange control regulations and all our transactions are audited in terms of our licence and banking requirements.

 If you have a need to transfer money either in or out of South Africa, why not contact one of our expert team.
 Our advice is free of charge and non obligatory.
 We save you money and provide you with the full knowledge of how best to transfer your money.